The Continental Divide National Scenic Trail

 Waypoints and Mileage

-As this is just a planning guide the need for waypoint will vary in distance and are there mainly to help identify the route.
+As this is just a planning guide the need for waypoints will vary in distance and are there mainly to help identify the route.

 CDT Segment Links